MarcosAugusto47/diabetes-classification/README.md

 The models were trained, using Logistic Regression, with some variations and are all written on the jupyter notebook.

-The application uses Docker and can be runned via the command docker run -p5000:5000 marcosaugusto47/diabetes-app
+The application uses Docker and can be runned via the command:
+docker run -p5000:5000 marcosaugusto47/diabetes-app